 - Solid state drive highly recommended but not required.

-You can get a SSD setup on a Pi for < $30.
+You can get a SSD setup on a Pi for less than most Micro SD cards cost.
 See my article here for details

 - If using MicroSD you want to be using a mid to high range card otherwise you will really be hurting on IO when the server is reading/writing chunks of terrain.
 Your card’s name should have lots of Pros/Ultras/Extremes in the title!
 Click here for MicroSD card benchmarks/recommendations.